Practical Test (£62)

 The driving ability test

 This part will last about 40 minutes, and will assess your ability to drive and control the vehicle.
 It’ll consist of your general driving ability test, reversing safely, and a 20-minute independent drive, which might now include using satellite navigation.

 General driving ability test

 During this section of the test, the examiner will give you various instructions that you need to follow.
 They will include making stops, a hill start and an angle start (pulling out from behind a parked car).

-You’ll also have to perform one or more of the following manoeuvres to demonstrate the ability to reverse safely – reverse around a corner, reverse parking (bay park or parallel park) and turning in the road.
+You’ll also have to perform one or more of the following manoeuvres to demonstrate the ability to reverse safely – driving forward in to a bay then reversing out, reverse parking (bay park or parallel park) and pulling up on the right side of the road then rejoining after reversing 2 car lengths.

 This section of the test will see you driving without direction for 20 minutes, to assess your decision-making, self-guided driving and pathfinding abilities.
 Just remember to drive as your instructor trained you, and you’ll be fine!